Skip to main content Skip to complementary content

 You must have the Private Analytics Content Creator user role in the tenant to view, create, edit, and delete report tasks.

-As an administrator, you manage report tasks in the Subscriptions section of the Management Console.
-See Managing user reports and subscriptions.
+As an administrator, you manage report tasks in the Subscriptions section of the Administration activity center.
+See Administering reporting and subscriptions.

 Did this page help you?